CotalkerPartners/json2csv2json/README.md

 # Configuration CSV2JSON

 Headers (or user) generate an internal configuration in the c2j object, which is represented by an object with the attributes of the separator of the .csv (by default is ','), a boolean describing if the file or stream provided has a header row in the first row and an array of objects, each of one representing a specific column of the .csv provided.
+You can also provide your own configuration object when declaring an instance of the CSV2JSON class.
 This object has the following attributes:
   * columnNum: This is not implemented in this class, but it represents the order of the columns in the csv, it's used in the JSON2CSV mode.
   * read: A boolean that if true the column will be read and if false it'll be ignored by the parser, alternatetively you can ignore a set of values in a column if you don't provide their column config object, and just provide the ones that you want to read, given that this value is true in those provided.